mkazc/Neuro-Gesture-Controlled-Robot/README.md

 Controls small two-wheeled bot with Raspberry Pi 3 using Myo armband and EMOTIV EPOC

 ## Overview :
-* Robot wheels move according to armband gyroscope axes, EMOTIV overrides robot to stop when user is not concentrating
+* Robot wheels move according to armband gyroscope axes
+* EMOTIV overrides robot to stop when user is not concentrating
 * Pi controls motors with HAT
 * Armband connects to Pi through Bluetooth chip
 * PC sends EMOTIV information through networktables